-The Business Competitiveness program should not be regarded as solely a "ranking process" to find out who is best.
+The BEE program should not be regarded as solely a "ranking process" to find out who is best.
 Its true power lies when companies come together to carry out self-assessments of their manufacturing process.
 After identifying what they believe they are good at they are then willing to participate in a reciplicating idea sharing activity.
 The NEAA are prioritising our approach in the following areas:

 Members can learn industry best practice from what our exemplar members do best.
 This provides unique access to understand subjects that can be transferred across companies but more importantly followed up with a cross company approach focus group methodology.
 Best Practice Visits has included Nissan, RTEK, Komatsu, Mecaplast, Calsonic Kansei and Lear Corporation, looking at a wide diversity of subjects from Overall Equipment Improvement to Safety.